 The burden of proof for these proceedings is on the party asserting insolvency.
 So, if creditors are trying to prove insolvency to initiate a winding-up petition, they must prove the balance sheet to be insolvent.
 That said a court is unlikely to wind up a company just because it is balance sheet insolvent.
-It will wind it up if it cant pay the petitioner.
+It will wind it up if it can't pay the petitioner.
 Inability to pay demonstrates cashflow insolvency anyway.

-What is a cashflow test for insolvency?
+What is the cashflow test for insolvency?

-A cashflow test Identifies if a company cannot pay its bills as they fall due, or in the “reasonably near future”.
+A cashflow test identifies if a company cannot pay its bills as they fall due, or in the “reasonably near future”.
 If the company is found to be cashflow insolvent, then it may be wound up under the Insolvency Act of 1986.

 What the “reasonably near future” is varies according to industry and the commercial circumstances specific to each case.

 However, the test has some flaws.
 The longer the time period used in the cashflow test, the more hypothetical the result becomes.
 Meaning, it’s not entirely reliable as it’s purely speculative.
 Therefore, the balance sheet test is often the only sensible test for determining insolvency in the long term.

 There is a third test called the “Legal Actions Test” which is used by insolvency practitioners although it is in reality an extension of the cashflow test.
 If a creditor has launched legal action to recover the debt then it is demonstrably unable to pay its creditors when they are due.